wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 With `wamp.2.msgpack`, *all* WebSocket messages MUST BE of type **binary** and use the MsgPack message serialization.

 - Q: Other protocols are possible, but there is then no standard for either the subprotocol identifiers or the WebSocket message type
+---> are not registered subprotocols - that's just plain "wamp". strictly speaking these need to be registered, and new bindings would also need to do that --> this would serve as central registry

 ### Transport and Session Lifetime